 We commissioned this film for our upcoming exhibition on VE Day to celebration the 75th Anniversary.
-The full feature film will be released in July 2020 when our exhibition opens at the Museum.
+Watch the full feature film below:

 WWII Music From Harrow